api-platform/docs/extra/troubleshooting.md

 If you are still using the old, unmaintained v1 of JMSSerializerBundle, the best way would be to [upgrade to v2](https://github.com/schmittjoh/JMSSerializerBundle/blob/2.4.2/UPGRADING.md#upgrading-from-1x-to-20) of JMSSerializerBundle.

 In v1 of JMSSerializerBundle, the `serializer` alias is registered for the JMS Serializer service by default.
 However, API Platform requires the Symfony Serializer (and not the JMS one) to work properly.
-If you cannot upgrade for some reason, this behavior can be deactivated using the following configuration:
+If you cannot upgrade for some reason, this behaviour can be deactivated using the following configuration:

 ```yaml
 # app/config/config.yml